Directorate for Social, Behavioral and Economic Sciences

 Panel Study of Income Dynamics (PSID) Competition (PSID)

 Important Information for Proposers

-Programs in the Directorate of Social, Behavioral and Economic Sciences may make one award for the next five-year funding cycle, 2007-2011, to renew support for the PSID.
-We anticipate an NSF award of at least $12 million and at most $20 million to cover these activities, including three waves of data collection, over a five-year period.
-The annual amount of the award is expected to be at least $2.4 million and no more than $4 million.
-The duration of the award will be five years.
-The expected start date is January 1, 2006.
+The Economics Program in the Directorate of Social, Behavioral, and Economic Sciences (SBE) may make one award to support the collection of the NSF-funded content in the 2021 and 2023 waves of the PSID.
+We anticipate an NSF award of at least $17 million and at most $20 million to support two waves of data collection, dissemination activities, and outreach.
+The expected start date is January 1, 2021.